scouts-l Mail Archive for June of 2000: Zip-Off Cargo Pants

 ever seen, but the hemmed length alone is enough to disqualify them from

 contention.
-Add to that an annoying, BSA-style elastic on the waist.
+Add to that an annoying, BSA-style elastic on the waist and

-There is plenty of functional outdoor clothing out there, and plenty of
+There IS plenty of functional outdoor clothing out there in the right

-Scouts that will "accept responsibility" for their personal gear, although
+colors, Rich, and plenty of Scouts that will "accept responsibility" for

 Yours in Scouting,